Part-time and full-time government-funded courses may be free, depending on your circumstances.

 - You have the right to make payments or to pay back your loan in full at any time without incurring penalties.

-- Any balances outstanding are written off after 30 years.
+- Any outstanding balances are written off after 40 years.

 How do I apply?

-Once you have identified the qualification you wish to do, you’ll need to contact Kendal College's Student Services to apply for the course.
-We will provide you with a ‘Learning and Funding Information Letter’ that will be required when submitting a loan application.
+Once you have identified the qualification you wish to do, you'll need to contact Kendal College's Student Services to apply for the course.
+We will provide you with the 'Learning and Funding Information Letter' required when submitting a loan application.

-You can then apply online with Student Finance England (SFE) at www.gov.uk/advancedlearnerloan
+- You can then apply online with Student Finance England (SFE) at gov.uk/advancedlearnerloan

 Find out more about Bursary & Learner Support Funds here.